Ninja5tyl3/NinjaMods/README.md

 That includes:

 SteamTech - The mod that shall revelutionize the use of steam.
+Will be using Railcraft as a dependency until further decided.

 OpenRecipes - Where recipes become easier and logical

 NinjaOres - Ores, ores, and ores.
 Did I mention ores?
 Ore gen for all my mods.

-OpenStructures - Readding adventure to Minecraft by adding more structure gen.(self-compile until I feel it is usable)
+OpenStructures - Readding adventure to Minecraft by adding more structure gen.

 NinjaAPI - A WIP API that will handle everything for my mods and yours too.
 As of right now, only has additonal config rules.